Editor’s note 1/19/2021: This article has been updated to remove unsubstantiated information.

-All of REBUILD’s candidates publicly disaffiliated from the party Sunday after sexual harassment allegations against party leadership surfaced.
+All of REBUILD’s candidates publicly disaffiliated from the party Sunday.

 Transfer student representative candidate Valerie Johnson and senate candidates Alexis Aguilar, Chaka Tellem, Apoorva Prakash, Natasha Ham, Naomi Garcia, Tessa Stapp and Suhyp Youssef are now running as independents for the April 6-8 elections.
 Academic affairs vice presidential candidate Nicole Anyanwu and external affairs vice presidential candidate Derek Imai will also be running independently, according to Anyanwu.
 Many of the senators have paired up to run independent campaigns as “running mates,” but they said in various Facebook posts on their respective campaign pages that they would no longer be supporting or accepting resources from REBUILD’s coalition.